What Goes Into Your Monthly House Payment

 Programs for First-Time Buyers

 Eligibility typically requires completion of a HUD-approved homebuyer education course and meeting income limits based on area median income.
 Veterans and first-generation homebuyers may qualify for enhanced benefits.
+A lender approved to originate OHCS loans can walk you through current program details and confirm what you qualify for.

 Planning Your Home Purchase